 The College of Business at Abu Dhabi University is accredited by both the US-based AACSB and the EU-based EQUIS for all of its Bachelors, Masters, and Doctoral programs in Business.
-Our College of Business is both EQUIS and AACSB accredited.
 Only 1% of business schools worldwide have this double accreditation.